isaacoduh/salonhubapi/README.md

 # salonhubapi
-A simple demo for a  salon booking platform.
+A simple salon time booking platform

 # What I Learned